 To help you choose the best bonds for you, Schwab has an advanced bond screener tool and fixed income specialists who you can go to for one-on-one advice.
 You’ll also have access to detailed reports on the bond market from Schwab’s team of experts.

 Schwab allows you to trade options for a competitive fee of just $0.65 per contract.
 In addition to low fees, the company offers advanced options tools that will help you generate trade ideas, analyze trades before you make them, and buy and sell multiple options simultaneously.

-Schwab also offers futures trading, which is a big plus considering some major brokers like Ally and Fidelity don’t.
+Schwab also offers futures trading, which is a big plus considering some major brokers like Fidelity don’t.
 You’ll be able to trade a wide variety of indexes, currencies and commodities for $1.50 per contract.
 If you’re new to futures, Schwab has educational videos to get you up to speed and trading specialists who can give you personalized support 24 hours per day.

 Schwab has two trading platforms: Trade Source and StreetSmart Edge.
 Trade Source is an easy-to-use online platform that’s perfect for beginners.
 It allows you to monitor your portfolio, access market and company research, sort through stocks and options with a variety of screeners and place orders on a simple, intuitive trade ticket.